xjtang/newfusion/doc/setmodel.md

         bandWeight = [1,1,1];           % weight on each band

 #### Some Key Settings
+The first two section of the config file tells the model some important information of your project such as the location of the data, some main settings and the type of output that you want.
+So it is very important that you make sure that the information is correct for your project.
+Here's a list of key settings and brief explanations:

+    modisPlatform = 'MOD';          % the MODIS satellite that you are using, MOD (Terra) or MYD (Aqua) landsatScene = [227,65];        % Landsat path and row (e.g. path 227 row 65). dataPath = '/projectnb/landsat/projects/fusion/br_site/data/modis/2013/';
+                                    % the path of your work folder, absolute path.
+    BRDF = 0;                       % do you want to apply BRDF correction (1 for yes, 0 for no) BIAS = 1;                       % do you want to apply BIAD correction (1 for yes, 0 for no) discardRatio = 0;               % portion of Landsat pixel to be excluded on the edge diffMethod = 0;                 % how to deal with overlap of adjacent MODIS swath observation, either use max (0) or mean (1)
+    mapType = 3;                    % type of output map that you want to generate, corrently support: day of change (1), month of change (2), class map (3), and change only (4)

 #### Model Parameters
 The model parameters can influence the change detection part of the fusion process.
 Changing the model parameters will give you slightly different results.
 The default values are optimized for our test scene located in Para, Brazil (Landsat scene 227/65).
 It is recommended that you try different model parameters and see what works best for you study site.
 Here's a list of model parameters, the default values, and also brief explanation of what they control: